yaraiosdev/Lenda/README.md

 e.
 In order to comply with applicable laws, regulations, or court orders.

-Security of User Data
+-Security of User Data
-##We take reasonable measures to protect your user data.
+## We take reasonable measures to protect your user data.
 We use Firbase technology to ensure the secure transmission of your user data.
 We also utilize industry standard physical and technological measures such as firewalls and access control systems to protect your user data.

-Retention of User Data
+-Retention of User Data
 ##We will retain your user data for as long as necessary to provide you with the App’s services, to comply with legal obligations, or to resolve disputes.

-Your Rights
+# Your Rights
 You have the right to request access